FalconMC-Dev/docs/src/falconmc/developer/architecture.md

 Crates that define the **core definitions**:

 - **`falcon_core`**: This crate contains all the basic data definitions that are used throughout all of falcon.
-    This includes block, location, configuration and schematic definitions as well as abstract network traits that describe the behavior of packets and network I/O. This includes in particular `ConnectionLogic`.
+    This includes block, location, configuration and schematic definitions.

-- **`falcon_core_derive`**: This crate exports a derive macro for the `PacketEncode` and `PacketDecode` traits defined in `falcon_core`.
-That macro is re-exported in `falcon_core` and should thus only be used through falcon_core.
+- **`falcon_packet_core`**: This crate defines the base traits for serializing and deserializing data types according to the minecraft protocol.
+  These are 6 traits with a design very similar to [serde](https://serde.rs).

 Crates that define the **network protocols**:\
 (Note that these crates may be better suited to be in a separate repository in the future):